North Lake Tahoe antique postcard

 A Quick Stop in Tahoe City

 Sunnyside and Tahoe City sit along the northwest shore, right where the Truckee River begins its journey toward Reno.
 The coordinates (39.14324 N, -120.153525 W) put you right in the middle of classic North Shore scenery.
+Stop for a visit to walk along the top of the dam, to view this wonder.

-Nearby communities like Dollar Point, Kings Beach, Tahoe Vista, Carnelian Bay, and Homewood each add their own flavor.
+Nearby communities like Dollar Point, Tahoe Vista, Carnelian Bay, and Homewood each add their own flavor.
 Some are quiet and woodsy.
 Others are lively and beachy.
 Together, they make North Lake Tahoe feel like a collection of friendly neighborhoods wrapped around a world-class lake.

 North Lake Tahoe Demographics and Regional Personality